-To us, getting an Oslo Pass is a no-brainer.
-Not only did we save 40% as a family on our admission and transportation costs, we also got to see way more Oslo attractions than we otherwise would have.
+To us, an Oslo Pass was totally worth it.
+Not only did we save 40% as a family on our Oslo admission and transportation costs, we also got to see way more Oslo attractions than we otherwise would have.

-We recommend splitting the use of the card over two days, so you don’t overload on Oslo museums in a single day.
+We recommend splitting the use of your Oslo Pass card over two days, so you don’t overload on Oslo museums in a single day.
 Just be careful with the kid’s Pass as it will be harder to break even with it.

 Where Can I Buy Oslo Passes?

 It’s easy to buy the Oslo Pass.
 You can buy the Oslo Pass at the following locations:

 The VisitOSLO store is in the Norwegian language and currency.
 You can buy the Oslo Pass in your own currency on Get Your Guide.

 (USD costs are approximate and will fluctuate.
 Costs above were based on the October 5, 2017 exchange rate of 7.98 Norwegian Kroners (NOK) to 1 USD)